 The College of the Sequoias (COS) Foundation volunteers and staff are pleased to announce a $50,000 scholarship incentive program to support future teachers from the Central Valley.
 The COS Foundation is committed to meeting the teacher shortage in the South Valley through generous scholarship support with the goal of “growing our own teachers.”

-College of the Sequoias students transferring to Fresno State that are admitted in the South Valley Integrated Teacher Education Program in the Fall semester are eligible for a COS Foundation $1,000 scholarship.
+College of the Sequoias students transferring to Fresno State that are admitted to the South Valley ITEP in the Fall semester are eligible for a COS Foundation $1,000 scholarship.

 Once eligible students provide written verification of admission to Fresno State and the South Valley ITEP to the COS Foundation, a one-time $1,000 scholarship payment will be made to Fresno State in the student’s name and account.
 Instructions on how to apply for the scholarship will be provided to you at the ITEP Dog Days Orientation.